Alexjmsherman/General_Assembly_Final_Project/README.md

         -image link

 ## Notes on the Data
-Using the above data, I model the association between the various inputs and the listed price.
+Using the above data, I will model the association between the various inputs and the listed price.
 My metric of success will be to create a model that can predict the listed sales price, provided the other data points from a listing.

-1.Craiglist does not provide sales data, so the question is more a metric of user confidence than actual housing value - The listed price may not equal the actual sales amount.
+Craiglist does not provide sales data, so the question is more a metric of user confidence than actual housing value - The listed price may not equal the actual sales amount.

-2.My initial data set will consist of the craigslist housing attributes in the Washington, DC market; however, I may explore the location and image data as well as expand to other dataset.
+My initial data set will consist of the craigslist housing attributes in the Washington, DC market; however, I may explore the location and image data as well as expand to other dataset.
 Some topics of corollary questions of interest include:

 * Can i use the latitude and longitude to determine nearby landmarks that may relate to housing value (e.g. metro proximity)?